-Figure 52 - New SMS Message
+Figure 61 - New SMS Message

 A new SMS message can be sent to a maximum of 100 recipients at the same time.
 After sending the message, the result is displayed next to the destination number as "Success" (in blue) or "Failure" (in red).

-By default 10 recipient entry fields are shown on this page however you can increase or decrease this number by pressing the + or - button at the right side of the last recipient entry field.
+By default, 10 recipient entry fields are shown on this page however you can increase or decrease this number by pressing the + or - button to the right of the last recipient entry field.

 You can select to enable or disable individual message recipients by selecting the checkbox beside each entered number.

-After entering the appropriate recipient numbers, type your SMS message in the "Message Body" field and then click the "Send" button.
+After entering the required recipient numbers, type your SMS message in the "Message Body" field and then click the "Send" button.